QianleLi/EE800/README.md

 There are models of several UAVs and [VI-sensor](http://wiki.ros.org/vi_sensor) included in this package.
 You may check those models in the package `rotors_description`.

 In my project, the UAV always hovering above the ground robot.
-To achieve that, I create a node to achieve that.
+To achieve that, I create a node named "syncronization" to achieve that.
 The node does the following jobs:
 1. Subscribe to the topic `gazebo/modelstates` to get the current location of the ground robot.
 2. Transform the message type from `gazebo_msgs::ModelStates` to `trajectory_msgs::MultiDOFJointTrajectory`.
 3. During the process of transformation, change the value `z` to 2.5, which means the UAV will keep hovering at the height of 2.5 meters.
 4. Publish the position message to default topic for the UAV to control it in the Gazebo environment.
+The source file is `my_wappoint.cpp` under `~drone_ws/src/rotors_simulator/rotors_gazebo/src`.

 [Return to Index](README.md#Index)
 ***
 ### Ground Robot Model and Navigation Package